-Rare Revolutionary-era map of northern New England, celebrating the State of Vermont just after its declaration of independence "from the Claws of Harpy Land Jobbers"
+Rare Revolutionary-era map of northern New England, Celebrating Vermont's Declaration of Independence "from the Claws of Harpy Land Jobbers"

 A cartographic rarity of the highest importance, Bernard Romans’ Chorographical Map is the first great map with Vermont as its focus.
 It is the first map to use the term “State of Vermont” and was created in part to support the positions of Vermont and New Hampshire in their long-running territorial dispute with New York (and the Harpy Land Jobbers referenced in the note below Lake Champlain).